grlkrash/prism/completion-status.md

 - [ ] Check SocialFi features

 ## Known Issues
-- MBD AI integration needs proper API implementation
-- Missing actual API key
-- Using mock data instead of real API responses
+- Need to implement proper database storage for referrals
-- Need to verify API endpoints
+- Need to add caching for API responses
-- Need proper error handling and logging
+- Need to implement proper error handling for API rate limits
-- Base agent needs testing with real API
 - Need to deploy to production

 ## Testing Status